 Over the years we’ve boiled the lender’s decision process for choosing a lending platform down to the following criteria:

-- Short and long-term business needs
+- Define short and long-term business needs

-- Cloud-based, or on-premises
+- Cloud-based vs on-premises

-- Comprehensive, integrated origination and servicing functionality
+- Make sure to get comprehensive, integrated origination and servicing functionality

-- Smart automation, proprietary credit scoring
+- Check for smart automation and proprietary credit scoring

 - Easy to deploy, easy to learn